Nicorabi/odin-rockPaperScissors/README.md

 # odin-rockPaperScissors

-Rock Paper Scissors project for the Odin Project.
+Revisiting the Rock Paper Scissors project for the Odin Project.

+Added a UI.
+Updated the html, js and added css.